mirabilos/ev-useful/integritysetup/README.txt

 in the LUKS layer.
 If this level of protection is desired I’d recommend using both (standalone) dm-integrity below RAID (for self-healing) and (integrated) dm-integrity in LUKS (for authentication of the encrypted data) and accept the resulting performance cost.
+HOWEVER, the AEAD mode does NOT support, not even pass-through, TRIM (discard), so this might be less useful than thought.

 Note the LUKS-integrated dm-integrity can be started by cryptsetup and therefore does NOT need integritysetup nor the initramfs scripts.
 (If